sampsyo/cs6120/content/blog/2020-10-04-llvm-alive.md

 title="Provably Correct Peephole Optimizations with Alive"
 +++

+## Background

+The paper pre-supposes a considerable familiarity with the LLVM library and IR in its exposition of new contributions.
+For context, LLVM (which is not an acronym) is a long-term software project that provides a plurality of tools for implementing compiler back-ends.
+The core of the software consists of a custom low-level IR and a library of optimization passes on this IR, both of which are thoroughly documented.
+Indeed, many of these optimization passes are rather familiar, such as dead instruction elimination, global value numbering, and loop-invariant code motion, to name a few.
+It also provides an end-to-end C compiler which utilizes these tools, and it has become a supporting library for countless compilers since the project began in 2002.
+Languages with compilers that use LLVM libraries range from Haskell to Ruby to Rust.
+Suffice to say, LLVM is deployed on countless devices worldwide today.

+The most pertinent technical background for understanding the Alive optimization tool is related to the distinct features of the LLVM IR.
+LLVM code resembles a sophisticated sort of abstract assembly code.
+There is a type system and a module system designed to assist linking, along with a notion of well-formedness for an LLVM program.
+There is also a wide variety of annotations, meta-data, and variable renaming.
+However, most of the optimization in the scope of this paper occurs locally within the body of individual functions.
+The code is easy enough to read, but the difficulty lies in ambiguous instructions.

 ## Contributions

 This paper introduces Alive, a Domain-Specific Language designed for conveniently verifying LLVM optimizations.
 The Alive language provides a framework for encoding LLVM transformations of compiled code.
 The implementation uses a transformation encoding to generate preconditions and correctness conditions expressed in terms of predicates, which may then be automatically verified by an SMT solver.
 The result is a verified LLVM optimization in Alive, which also provides a tool for extracting the optimization into C++ code.
 As an additional feature, the language supports built-in predicates which are implemented by dataflow analysis.